|Mon 1 May – Fri 5 May 2017||5 full days||Box Hill||Open now|

 |Mon 4 Sep – Fri 8 Sep 2017||5 full days||Box Hill||Open now|

-This five day theory based course provides up-to-date, evidence-based information on a broad range of sexual and reproductive health topics.
-It explores the physiological, social and environmental aspects of sexual and reproductive health using current research findings, clinical guidelines and the knowledge and experience of experts in the field.
+This five day theory based course provides up-to-date, evidence-based information on a broad range of reproductive and sexual health topics.
+It explores the physiological, social and environmental aspects of reproductive and sexual health using current research findings, clinical guidelines and the knowledge and experience of experts in the field.

 Lectures, demonstrations, workshops, role-plays, group work, and an assessment workbook address the following topics:

 - Sexual history taking